variantstudios/wisdomwaysacupuncture.com/_categories/recipes.md

     recipes help that effort!
 ---

-##### These recipes comprise some of my “triumph” moments in my food journey.
-Those surprise discoveries that make eating healthy a whole lot more fun and easy.
+##### These recipes comprise some of my “triumph” moments on my food journey -- those surprise discoveries that make eating healthy a whole lot more fun and easy.
 While some are paleo, other posts are from before my paleo days.
 They’ll still provide great tips for yummy medicinal recipes!